-Starting with the introduction of workplace healthcare coverage in the 1940’s, medical benefits have been a significant element in compensation packages for employees in the US.
-Since then, the role benefits have played, as well as the types of benefits offered, has expanded dramatically.
+Starting with the introduction of workplace healthcare coverage in the 1940’s, medical benefits have been a significant element in U.S. employee compensation packages.
+Since then, the types of benefits offered and the role they play has expanded dramatically.

-Today the US economy is experiencing its lowest unemployment rates in decades, hovering around 3.5%.
-To stay competitive employers are turning to their benefits administration professionals to help construct offerings more likely to attract top talent in a tough market.
+Today, the U.S. economy is experiencing its lowest unemployment rates in decades, hovering around 3.5%.
+To stay competitive, employers are turning to their benefits administration professionals to construct offerings more likely to attract top talent in a tough market.

 Here are some trends that every Benefit Administration Professional needs to put on their radar.